Yes, the IRS wants you to report stolen items – unless you return them

-(NEXSTAR) – If you haven’t filed your taxes yet this year – you have less than a month until the April 18 deadline – which means you still have time to report your income.
+If you haven’t filed your taxes yet this year – you have less than a month until the April 18 deadline (in some states), which means you still have time to report your income.
 While doing so, don’t forget to report income you collected from illegal activity or profits from items you stole.

 Yes, you read that right.
 IRS guidelines say you must include in your income money made from illegal activities, like dealing illegal drugs or thievery.